SimonStJG/rpi-photobooth/README.md

 via the script on HPs website!
 It will try to pull in all sorts of rubbish.
 2. Add the printer via cups in the usual way, i.e. http://localhost:631 and choose driver `HP Photosmart a610, hpcups 3.18.12 (color)`.
+  * If you get a permissions error when adding a printer as the `pi` user, you might be missing from the `lpadmin` group, run `sudo usermod -a -G lpadmin pi`.
 3. Copy over the .desktop file into the `~/.config/autostart` folder - this adds an icon in the applications menu.
 4. Copy over the systemd service, reload, enable, and start it: